-Case 3 resulted positive for SARS-CoV-2 at the first two milk collections, based on two different samples collected with manual expression with 1-h interval at day 5 after delivery.
-Further samples were collected at day 18, 28, 31 and 36 after delivery.
+117 Case 3 resulted positive for SARS-CoV-2 at the first two milk collections, based on two different samples collected with manual expression with one-hour interval at day five after delivery.
+Further 118 119 samples were collected at day 18, 28, 31, and 36 after delivery.
 Of these samples, only the one collected at 28 days resulted weakly positive for SARS-CoV-2 (Figure 1).
-The mother and her infant were kept together immediately after delivery and practiced rooming-in in the first 2 days of life without any specific precautions, until the first clinical signs of COVID-19 appeared in the mother (fever, cough, ageusia, anosmia) 1 day after delivery.
-A maternal nasopharyngeal swab was performed and resulted positive for SARS-CoV-2.
-The day after a nasopharyngeal swab was performed in the newborn, with a positive result for SARS-CoV-2 as well.
-Maternal fever and coughing disappeared in 1 week, with residual anosmia and ageusia still persisting after 1 month.
-The newborn was exclusively breastfed for the first month of life, closely monitored during this period and the clinical outcome was uneventful.
-The newborn was found negative for SARS-CoV-2 at two consecutive nasopharyngeal swabs at day 16 and 26.
-One more swab was performed and resulted negative at 38 days of life (because the mother was again positive at day 26).
+The mother and her infant 120 were kept together immediately after delivery and practiced rooming-in in the first two days of life 121 without any specific precautions, until the first clinical signs of COVID-19 appeared in the mother 122 (fever, cough, ageusia, anosmia) one day after delivery.
+A maternal nasopharyngeal swab was 123 performed and resulted positive for SARS-CoV-2.
+The day after a nasopharyngeal swab was 124 performed in the newborn, with a positive result for SARS-CoV-2 as well.
+Maternal fever and 125 coughing disappeared in one week, with residual anosmia and ageusia still persisting after one month.
+126 127 The newborn was exclusively breastfed for the first month of life, closely monitored during this period 128 and the clinical outcome was uneventful.
+The newborn was found negative for SARS-CoV-2 at two consecutive nasopharyngeal swabs at 16 and 26.
+One more swab was performed and resulted negative 129 at 38 days of life (because the mother was again positive at day 26).
+130